hnez/BlockBot-documentation/protocols/rf.md

 Contains 3 1-bit flags

-- SYN Synchronize sequence numbers.
+- SYN - Synchronize sequence numbers.
 This flag is set in the first message of each peer to start a communication.

-- ACK Indicates that messages up to and including the sequence number in the acknoledge field were successfully received.
+- ACK - Indicates that messages up to and including the sequence number in the `Acknoledgement Number` field were successfully received.

-- FIN Signals that this was the last message a peer sends.
+- FIN - Signals that the peer wants the connection to be closed.

 Sequence Number (8 bits)
 ------------------------